 Amy came to us from the medical field and while she stepped into this position not knowing much about Cherokee, she quickly learned and fell in love with the mission and what Cherokee can do for young people.
 Contact Amy Counterman.

-Savannah, originally from Clover SC, joined YMCA Camp Cherokee as the Education Coordinator in January.
+Savannah, originally from Clover, South Carolina, joined YMCA Camp Cherokee as the Education Coordinator in 2018.
 Before joining the team full time, Savannah worked as an Environmental Education Field Instructor during the school year and hosted Camp’s summer riding program on her family farm.

 When not at Camp, Savannah can be found riding horses, teaching riding lessons, camping, hiking, or playing fetch with her dog, Smitty Bacall.